-Camille Aubry is a French illustrator and comic book artist based in Bristol.
+Camille Aubry is a French graphic artist based in Bristol.
 She graduated as an architect in Paris before completing an MA in Illustration at Camberwell College of Arts.
-Through her artwork Camille likes to document stories of activism, whether they are born in the streets or at home, in the social unit of the family.
-Her on-going graphic novel A Journey to Motherhood was longlisted in both 2018 and 2019 for the Laydeez Do Comics Prize.

-Camille also works as a scribe, covering events, concerts, meetings, presentations and pitches with live drawings.
+Camille works as a scribe, documenting events, conferences, seminars, concerts, meetings, presentations and pitches with live drawings and sketchnotes.

 She is a founding member and official illustrator of the French multidisciplinary collective Sans plus Attendre with whom she has worked and exhibited throughout France and mainland Europe.